 What is the total cost of the Esthetician program?

-Tuition and fees for a student to complete the Esthetician program can be found by visiting our Student Consumer Information page.
+Tuition and fees for a student to complete the Esthetician training at Dorsey School of Beauty can be found by visiting our Student Consumer Information page.
 To calculate the total cost of education, including indirect costs of room and board, personal expenses, transportation costs and loan fees associated with the cost of attendance, go to the Cost of Attendance page.

 The tuition for the Esthetician program includes the necessary textbooks along with an Esthetician Student Kit.
 The student kit includes various items used in the industry.
 Dorsey School of Beauty will furnish all necessary materials and supplies to senior students who perform work on patrons.
 All equipment, materials, and supplies not included in the student kit are the property of Dorsey School of Beauty.